soulintzis/DocSimilarity/README.md

 # DocSimilarity
-A python program that takes as input N number of documents and gives as output how similar they are.
-You have to give at the input how many pairs of documents you want to print which have the biggest similarity.
+A python program that takes as input N number of documents and gives as output how similar this documents are.
+You also specify the number of documents you want to display with biggest similarity.
-Inside the folder Documents you can find small txt files from wikepedia in order to test the algorithm.
+Inside the folder Documents exists txt files from wikepedia in order to test the python program.